PoorHttp/PoorWSGI/doc/documentation.rst

         return [b'Hello ',
                 b'world!']

-Or you can return any function which is generator.
+Or you can return any function that is a generator.

 .. code:: python